 (d) Template CA4 contains memorandum items needed, among others, for calculating items in CA1 as well as information with regard to Directive 2013/36/EU capital buffers;

-(e) Templates CA5 contain the data needed for calculating the effect of the application of Regulation (EU) No 575/2013 transitional provisions in own funds.
+(e) Template CA5 contains the data needed for calculating the effect of the application of Regulation (EU) No 575/2013 transitional provisions in risk weighted exposures amounts.
 CA5 will cease to exist once those transitional provisions expire.

 12. The templates are to be used by all reporting entities, irrespective of the accounting standards followed, although some items in the numerator are specific for entities applying IAS/IFRS-type valuation rules.
 Generally, the information in the denominator is linked to the final results reported in the correspondent templates for the calculation of the total risk exposure amount.